urwid/urwid/docs/manual/widgets.rst

   container.focus_position

 is a read/write property that provides access to the position of the container's widget in focus.
-This will often be a integer value but may be any object.
+This will often be an integer value but may be any object.
 :class:`Columns`, :class:`Pile`, :class:`GridFlow`, :class:`Overlay` and
 :class:`ListBox` with a :class:`SimpleListWalker` or :class:`SimpleFocusListWalker`